NWebsec/NWebsec/NWebsec.AzureStartupTasks/NWebsec.AzureStartupTasks/content/NWebsec.AzureStartupTasks/ReadMe.txt

-﻿To use the startup scripts you need to add the startup tasks by hand to your ServiceDefintion.cfg.
+﻿You need to add the startup tasks by hand to your ServiceDefinition.cfg.

 *** TLS hardening ***
-The TLS hardening script will update the relevant registry settings to configure the cipher suites used by schannel.
+The TLS hardening script will update the relevant registry settings to configure the cipher suites used by schannel based on the latest recommendations on ssllabs.com at the time of release.
+Refer to the NWebsec project website for documentation on which cipher suites are enabled for each version of this script (or have a look in the ps1 script).
 Changes to registry requires a reboot to take effect, this is handled by the script.
 The script is clever enough to only reboot after changes are made to the registry, avoiding unnecessary reboots of the role.

-You'll find a log file on you Azure role in: %TEMP%\NWebsec.AzureStartupTasksLog.txt
+You'll find a log file on you Azure role in:
+%TEMP%\NWebsec.AzureStartupTasksLog.txt

 Here's the required configuration for the ServiceDefinition.csdef file.
-Note the environment variable, that prevents the script from running when the application is running in the Azure emulator.
-If it updates your registry and reboots your machine, you probably forgot this. :)
+Note the environment variable which prevents the script from running when the application is running in the Azure emulator.
+You probably forgot this if it updates your registry and reboots your machine. :)

 Note!
-The startup scripts requires osFamily="2" or newer - please check your ServiceConfiguration.Cloud.cscfg.
+The startup scripts require osFamily="2" or newer - so please check your ServiceConfiguration.Cloud.cscfg.

 <ServiceDefinition>
   <WebRole>